 This Tuesday Tidbit idea came to me because of something I saw on HGTV.
+Do you know what you shouldn’t put in a terrarium?
 I’m not calling anyone out, but if I see one more succulent terrarium, I’m going to scream.
 (Song from Willy Wonka going through my head.)
 Succulents do NOT belong in closed terrariums.
 They are better suited for dish gardens like the one below.

 Why not terrariums

 So why shouldn’t you use succulents in a terrarium?
 First, let’s look at the reason we put plants in terrariums.
 Terrariums are typically enclosed containers so the humidity does not escape.
 What kind of plants need high humidity?
 Ferns, selaginella, calatheas, mosses, and more.
 Do succulents like high humidity?
 Not really.
 Also, most succulents need to grow in high light.
 If you put a covered glass container in high light, what is going to happen?
 Your plants will literally bake in the container.
 Typically, high humidity plants are also lower light plants which makes them better suited for terrarium life.
 In the large jar below, I planted three humidity-loving tiny plants-two ferns and a selaginella.